CitrineInformatics/dft-input-gen/README.md

 ## Documentation

-The documentation for this project is available here {insert link}.
+The documentation for this project is available in `docs/src`.